jahatch512/HomePage/README.md

-1. To refine my skills and knowledge of AngularJS
+1. To refine my skills and knowledge of AngularJS.
 2. To get comfortable interacting with 3rd party APIs and dynamically bind the content to front end components in Angular.
 3. To build a personalized "HomePage" for myself to visit to quickly access my favorite news, sports, music, and relevant weather information in an instant.

 ## Design & Implementation